exercism/x86-64-assembly/concepts/integers/about.md

 In assembly, there's no way to tell if a sequence of bytes represents a signed or an unsigned number.
 It's the programmer's responsibility to give meaning to those bytes.

-The use of comments can greatly aid in this task.
+The use of comments can be a great aid in this task.

 ~~~~